paoldev/vcpkg-custom-overlays/README.md

     > vcpkg install --overlay-ports path/to/vcpkg-custom-overlays/ports --triplet x64-uwp cairo\[freetype\]

 **Note**: the custom **cairo\[angle\]** feature is no more available since the cairo 'gl-backend' has been removed upstream, starting from 'cairo 1.17.8' release.

+### cpprestsdk

+Custom cpprestsdk port

+New feature:
+- **windows-asio**: add 'asio' support to windows platform.
+It also contains the patch related to my PR <https://github.com/microsoft/cpprestsdk/pull/1466>, not integrated in main 'cpprestsdk' repository yet.

 ### icu